 The Nyungwe Forest National Park lies in the south-west Rwanda, close to the southern tip of Lake Kivu.
 The sole remaining chimpanzee population of Rwanda call Nyungwe home.
-But it also offers exceptional biodiversity and its wide range of endemic flora and fauna.
-As it is one of Africa’s most ancient forests.
+But it also offers exceptional biodiversity and a wide range of endemic flora and fauna as it is one of Africa’s most ancient forests.
 It is characterized by lush tracts of rainforest set high up on fertile mountain slopes.

 In the afternoon, you may like to enjoy the thrilling Nyungwe Canopy Walk.
 This is one of its kind in Rwanda and offers impressive views of the forest.

 Besides being so high in such a picturesque location, the 1½ to 2 hour walk allows you to witness the upper parts of the forest.
 Here you can see some unique ‘canopy’ species; apes, birds, butterflies, plants and insects, flowers, leaves and other animals that live in the roof of the forest.
 It is an unforgettable experience!

 We arrange trips to more than 100+ destinations throughout the African continent.